-With the release of Xanathar's Guide to Everything, it proved that Cavalier would be the better option for a supportive fighter that overshadows this one alongside the Battle Master from the Player's Handbook.
-It's unfortunate then, this martial archetype in the original conveyed a supportive fighter option that uses Charisma without delving fully into it.
-This revision goes headfirst into that archetype.
-A Charisma-based fighter that rallies his/her allies.
+With the release of Xanathar's Guide to Everything, it proved Cavalier would be the better option for a supportive fighter alongside the existing Battle Master in the Player's Handbook.
+It's unfortunate then, this martial archetype in the original book conveyed a supportive fighter option that uses Charisma without delving fully into it.
+This revision goes headfirst into that concept, a Charisma-based fighter that rallies their allies.

 For 3rd level, most martial archetypes provide two, and usually key, features to represent themselves.
 Purple Dragon Knight/Banneret only had one, Rallying Cry.
 Additionally, a constant benefit would prove enticing instead of relying only on modifying class features that every fighter gets.
-Thus, I created the Banner feature to give the Banneret... a banner.
+Thus, I created the Banner feature to give the Banneret ... a banner.
 It is similar to a paladin's aura, yet relies on the Banner being unfurled (unraveled and open).
 Returning to Rallying Cry, to have it be Charisma-based rebalances the feature to have the fighter focus on improving their Charisma score in addition to their other ability scores like how Eldritch Knight has to focus on their Intelligence score.
 The temporary hit point benefit solves the original issue with the feature on how it relied on your allies being damaged to heal them.
-The conversion to temporary hit points takes from the Inspiring Leader feat idea alongside using the new Banner feature to empower it.
+The conversion to temporary hit points takes from the Rally maneuver and Inspiring Leader feat ideas alongside the new Banner feature to empower it.
 The last thing I added to 3rd level was a Bonus Proficiency feature to coincide with similar martial archetypes like Cavalier and Samurai.
 I based the skill options from Royal Envoy's skill options.

 Royal Envoy is a decent 7th-level feature, yet an envoy serves to be a diplomatic messenger.
-I also need to make up for the Bonus Proficiency feature I added.
-How can one be diplomatic without being able to communicate properly?
-The proficiency in Charisma saving throws is solid to maintain control in social encounters and mind-affecting spells, yet a language barrier will exist at some points.
-The two language fluencies serve to solve that issue without overpowering the feature with more skill proficiencies or advantage/bonus on Charisma (Persuasion) checks.
+I also needed to make up for the Bonus Proficiency feature added, so the proficiency in Charisma saving throws is solid to maintain control in social encounters and mind-affecting spells.
+The language barriers are lessen with two language fluencies without overpowering the feature with more skill proficiencies or advantage/bonus on Charisma (Persuasion) checks.

-The main issue with reaching 10th level in this martial archetype is that Inspiring Surge, now called "Inspiring Act," is a slightly better Commander's Strike maneuver that occurs severely less often (Banneret's 1/rest vs. Battle Master's 3 or more/rest).
-Improving the benefit with more occurrences and a temporary hit point benefit proves to be the best option.
-The temporary hit point is similar to the Rally maneuver, and the truly inspiring critical hit benefit reflects the excitement in the players when a natural 20 is rolled.
-Lead the Charge furthers the lacking later features of this archetype (no 18th-level feature).
-It serves to be a sort of ribbon feature to reward the player for playing this far while reinforcing the rallying effects of your Banner.
+Inspiring Surge, now called "Inspiring Act," was the main issue with reaching 10th level It was a slightly better Commander's Strike maneuver that was severely infrequent (Banneret's 1/rest vs. Battle Master's 3 or more/rest).
+Improving the benefit with more occurrences and a temporary hit point benefit proves best.
+The temporary hit point is similar to the Rally maneuver, and the truly inspiring critical hit benefit reflects the excitement in real life when a natural 20 is rolled.
+Lead the Charge furthers the lacking later features of this archetype (no 18th-level feature) that reinforces the rallying effects of your Banner.

-Bulwark was an odd feature when it is initially described.
+Bulwark was an odd feature when it is initially described alongside be the final one.
 The concept was clear, yet how often would you use this feature?
-Intelligence is the least common ability saving throw to occur in the game, Charisma saving throw fails are very rare for this archetype, and Wisdom would be the only ability saving throw that proves worthwhile.
-Thus, I opened it up to all abilities.
+Intelligence is the least common ability saving throw to occur, Charisma saving throw fails are very rare for this archetype, and the Wisdom save reroll is the only one that proves worthwhile.
+Thus, I opened it up to all ability scores.
 When you hear someone tell you something like "You have survived worst, come on!" or "Tough it, sport!
-A few more blows at this monster will fall.", they can rally you to capture some inner strength, further your adrenaline, or push through pain.
+A few more blows and this monster will fall.", can rally you to capture some inner strength, further your adrenaline, or push through pain.